 Transcatheter Mitral Valve Repair (TMVr) With MitraClip®

 This alternative is a less invasive treatment option for certain patients with mitral regurgitation who are at high risk or inoperable for open heart surgery.
 During a TMVr, the MitraClip device is guided within a catheter up a vein in the patients leg to the heart.
 The MitraClip device, which is smaller than the size of a dime, is then positioned to join or clip together a portion of the leaking mitral valve leaflets, helping to restore normal blood flow through the patient’s heart.

 Valve-in-Valve (VIV) and Valve-in-Ring (VIR) Mitral Valve Replacement

 Over time mitral bioprosthestic valves or annuloplasty rings can fail or become dysfunctional.
 For these patients, our team provides transcatheter valve-in-valve or valve-in-ring replacements (TMVR).
 These less invasive, catheter-based options are available for patients who are at high risk for a second open surgery.
 During the procedure, a new transcatheter mitral valve is inserted inside the existing prosthetic valve or annuloplasty ring.
 These procedures, like other minimally invasive procedures, can be performed without a surgical incision and while the patient's heart is still beating, eliminating the need for the heart-lung machine.
 Patients often go home one to two days after the procedure.

 This transcatheter procedure is completed by using a balloon to open or widen the problem valve to help restore normal blood flow in patients.
 During the procedure, the physician inserts a balloon via a catheter up through a vein in the patient’s leg to the problem valve in the patient’s heart.
 Once in place, the balloon is inflated to open or widen the valve and restore normal blood flow.
-A valvuloplasty can be used for mitral valve stenosis, as well as narrowed tricuspid or pulmonary valves.
+Valvuloplasty can potentially be used for all types of valve stenosis (aortic, mitral, tricuspid and pulmonic).

 Traditional (Open) Valve Surgery